acseo/select-autocomplete-bundle/README.md

 ];
 ```

-Import the autocomplete form theme :
+Use the bundle form theme globally (or locally in your templates) :

 ```yaml
 # config/packages/twig.yaml